wym613/BlingBling/README.md

 ## Get Started

-If you would like to run out app, the first thing is to download [Android Studio](https://developer.android.com/studio/index.html) if you haven't done it.
+If you would like to run our application, the first thing is to download [Android Studio](https://developer.android.com/studio/index.html) if you haven't done it.

 Then if you have installed `git`, you can use the command